dago-o/OBN-Digital-Infrastructure-Management-System-DIMS-/README.md

 ### 3. Start Apache and MySQL (XAMPP)

 Ensure XAMPP (or your server) is running so that the frontend can send requests to the backend.

+### Check the Backend Repository for the Detail steps

 👨‍💻 Author